mercyXp/Courses/1.Databases/a.Book-on-Data-Models(by Babanov)/1_Quiz.md

-# Database Technology - Chapter 1: TEST YOUR KNOWLEDGE
+# Chapter 1: TEST YOUR KNOWLEDGE

-## 1. What are the distinctive features of database technology that set it apart from other technologies, especially information technologies?
+### 1. What are the distinctive features of database technology that set it apart from other technologies, especially information technologies?

 <details>
   <summary>Answer</summary>
   - **Database technology** focuses on organizing, storing, managing, and retrieving large amounts of structured data efficiently.
 It uses systems like DBMS (Database Management Systems) that provide tools for data manipulation, querying, and integrity enforcement.
 Unlike other technologies, database technology is specifically designed for managing large-scale data with support for concurrent access, data consistency, security, and recovery.
 It ensures data integrity and reliability, especially when dealing with complex relationships in data.
 </details>

-## 2. What are the prerequisites for using database technology?
+### 2. What are the prerequisites for using database technology?

 <details>
   <summary>Answer</summary>